tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what are your views on work ethic?
 - what was your first job in high school? did you like it? why or why not?
 - what was the worst job you ever had? why?
+- have you ever been fired from or quit a job? what happened?
+- what was the most rewarding job you ever had? why was it rewarding?